0Archivist0/Script-Drawer/README.md

 ### Theses Scripts are wrote for debian based linux distros but there are also some powershell and some python in here to

 ### !!*Use these at your own risk*!!
+### ( alot of these scripts have failed or didn't work, so be careful, but I keep em here just in case I may need to look at them again.. but irrigardless I'm not at fault for any !@#$ ups that may have happened to your systems if you run them, after all...
+I did warn you)
 ## 1)Whats inside??
 these scripts got wrote,out of who knows why.. but they did... theres kinda no order here, but thats ok , somtimes it in the chaos we find order...